COMMUNITY ASSIST GRANTS

 Application Eligibility - to qualify for a grant an application must:

-- 100% of grant funding received from the Sharks Foundation are used for the exclusive benefit of youth or youth and their families
+- 100% of grant funding received is used for the exclusive benefit of youth education, youth wellness, and/or the advancement of hockey

-- Funding must be applied to the costs associated with a specific programming element of the applying organization or the project you are applying for
+- Funding must be applied to the costs associated with a specific programming element or the proposed project outlined in the grant application narrative

 Partnership & Activation:

-- The Sharks Foundation continually seeks deep and impactful relationships with the non-profits we support; as such, there should be an activation component within the campaign month under which you are applying between your organization and the Sharks Foundation
+- The Sharks Foundation continually seeks deep and impactful relationships with the non-profits we support; as such, there should be an activation component within the grant focal area month under which you are applying between your organization and the Sharks Foundation.

 - An activation component should be well thought out, creative/unique and multifaceted (ie: more than a check presentation) - how can we collaborate to show the community what we have accomplished together?
 How can we amplify the partnership?
 How can volunteers from our organization support the work you do?